Arthur-Fetter/Interns-KT-TypeScript/README.md

 npm init -y
 npm install express cors
-npm install -D tsx typescript @types/express @types/node ts-node-dev touch src/index.ts
+npm install -D tsx typescript @types/express @types/node ts-node-dev mkdir src && cd src touch index.ts
 ```
 Now we have to configure typescript.
-For this, run `touch tsconfig.json` and paste into it the following json:
+For this, go to your `server/` directory and run `touch tsconfig.json` and paste into it the following json:
 ```
 {
   "compilerOptions": {